julumaee/autonomous-tractor-safety-system/README.md

             - X, y and z in meters
         - Is_tracking
             - Boolean value for determining if the object is being tracked or not.
-            - Not used in Version 0 but will be used in Version 1.
+            - Not used in Version 0, but will be used in Version 1.
         - Tracking_id
             - A unique id for a tracked object.
-            - Not used in Version 0 but will be used in Version 1.
+            - Not used in Version 0, but will be used in Version 1.
         - Bbox
             - A bounding box surrounding the object.
             - Of type BoundingBox2D
-            - Not used in Version 0 but can be utilized later
+            - Not used in Version 0, but can be utilized later
 - Subscribes to topic “/oakd/detections”
     - This is the topic where oak-d s2 will publish its detections
-- Publishes camera data in the ROS topic “/camera_detections”
+- Publishes camera data into ROS topic “/camera_detections”
 ### Radar node
 - Nodes for both UART and CAN connections
 - Radar data is transformed into RadarDetection type ROS-messages